QuantSysBio/aSPIRE/README.md

 <img style="float: right;" src="rulegraph.png" width="250">

+**Note that *aSPIre* can be run on any device.
+Some intermediate steps have to be executed on a Windows machine using Skyline.
+During these steps, the pipeline is waiting until the Skyline output from the Windows machine is available.**
-*aSPIre* parses PSMs assigned by *inSPIRE* and creates the input for MS1 quantification.
+*aSPIre* parses PSMs assigned by [*inSPIRE*](https://github.com/QuantSysBio/inSPIRE) or [*invitroSPI*](https://github.com/QuantSysBio/invitroSPI) and creates the input for MS1 quantification.
 The user then has to switch to the Windows machine and run Skyline following the instructions in `Skyline_tutorial.pdf`.
 Afterwards, quantification results are extracted and parsed.
 Quantified peptides are being mapped to the substrate sequence to determine the product type and synthesis errors are being removed.
 Finally, MS1 intensities are normalised and plotted and a final list of assigned and quantified peptides is being generated.

 ## sample list
 The user must provide *inSPIRE* final assignments and features.
 All information must be provided in the sample_list.csv (see an example below).
 You can edit the sample list using, e.g., MS Excel.
-In any case, make sure to save it as file with comma-separated values (.csv) and NOT as .xlsx notebook!
+In any case, make sure to save it as file with comma-separated values (.csv) and NOT as .xlsx notebook! **To check that the sample list is in the correct format, you can open it using a text editor and verify that the columns are separated by commas (and NOT semicolons)**.

 | protein_name | substrateID | substrateSeq | digestTime | biological_replicate | final_assignments | raw_file |
 | ----- |  ----- |  ----- |  ----- |  ----- |  ----- |  ----- |